-With their great documentation, you can get it installed and start monitoring your servers quickly.
+With their excellent documentation, you can get it installed and start monitoring your servers quickly.

-Ajenti is a popular open-source solution which offers browser-based server admin panel.
+Ajenti is a popular open-source solution that offers a browser-based server admin panel.
 You can install packages and run commands, and you can view necessary server information such as RAM in control, free disk space, etc.

-If you are looking to manage multiple websites, then you may consider using an add-on called Ajenti V. It allows you to manage sites based on PHP, Python, Ruby, and Node.js.
-Ajenti is extremely modular as well as the extensible framework, which is remarkably useful for various use cases.
+If you are looking to manage multiple websites, you may consider using an add-on called Ajenti V. It allows you to manage sites based on PHP, Python, Ruby, and Node.js.
+Ajenti is highly modular and an extensible framework, remarkably useful for various use cases.